TunaOnAir/omni/README.md

-# omni
+# Omni Package Manager v0.05
-Omni Package Manager v1.3 - Package Manager for Windows (written by C#)
+Package Manager for Windows (written by C#)

 You can use omni install for install packages.